What are the three types of industrial ventilation?

 Diluting General Ventilation

-Used in conjunction with Natural and Exhaust Ventilation, Diluting General Ventilation can be useful in industrial workplaces such as welding workshops, garages, and other places with a high level of fumes released into the air.
+When combined with Natural and Exhaust Ventilation, Diluting General Ventilation can help in industrial workplaces.
+This includes welding workshops, garages, and other areas with a lot of fumes in the air.

 Exhaust Ventilation